Updated May 2025

 Grab your bean can, metal coffee container, or whatever you have available that is around 4 inches in diameter, can be heated without melting (e.g. metal), and holds no value to you.
 Now, we’re going to burn that puppy up!

 Heat the bottom of the can until it’s really hot.
 “Really hot” is science speak for “hot enough to burn your hand really bad” hot.
+Obviously, handle this with care!

 Wait for the hole sides to cool down, then gently sand/scrape/smooth out the inside of the holes so there aren’t any snags or sharp edges that can cut you.

-Step back and enjoy the fact that you just made a Still Air Box capable of sterile lab work for like $20 in less than 10 minutes.
+Step back and enjoy the fact that you just made a Still Air Box capable of sterile lab work for like $20 in 10 minutes.
 Maybe you even have an extra joint lying around now, too, and some beans in the fridge.
 A Still Air box, a joint, and a can o’ beans dinner.
 You’re living the life, my friend.

 Smoke your joint, eat your beans, and then come back here!
 We’re about to teach you how to set up your Still Air Box next!

-A common question we hear is “If fungi can grow all over the world in the unsterile, open forest air, why do we need sterile technique to grow them in a clean room under perfect growing parameters?”
+A common question we hear is, “If fungi can grow all over the world in the unsterile, open forest air, why do we need sterile technique to grow them in a clean room under perfect growing parameters?”

 The answer is a matter of percentages.
 When you walk through a forest, you’re inhaling millions of fungal spores as you hike around.
 In the forest, most of those spores won’t successfully germinate, turn into mycelium, or end up as mushrooms.
 But that’s not a huge deal.
 There are literally billions of them floating around.
 Eventually, one of them will be successful, mature into a mushroom, and then release a million or billion more spores — spore loads are species dependent — into the air.
 In this scenario, the fungus needs just a 1 in 1,000,000,000 chance to reproduce successfully.